control-center/serviced/web/ui/README.md

 ## Build Setup
 Nothing special is required to build the code in `serviced/web`.
-The toplevel makefile for serviced calls the `serviced/web/makefile` which builds the GO code for the backend, and calls `serviced/web/ui/makefile` to build the UI code.
-By default, the `serviced/web/ui/makefile` uses the Docker container `zenoss/serviced-build` defined in `serviced/build/Dockerfile` to launch the UI portion of the build.
+The toplevel makefile for serviced calls the `serviced/web/ui/makefile`to build the UI code By default, the `serviced/web/ui/makefile` uses the Docker container `zenoss/serviced-build` defined in `serviced/build/Dockerfile` to launch the UI portion of the build.
 This image contains all of the tools required to build the UI.

 If you have node.js installed locally, then the first time the build is executed a number of